friday1013/civic-ai-canon/CASCO/DRGN_Scar_US/DRGN_Trump_EpsteinFlail_001.md

 ## 🛠️ Phase 2: Precision Commentary Fragments

-For Michael Kore or any other civic defender in your mesh, here’s clean shareable language:
+For any civic defender in your mesh, here’s clean shareable language:

 * _“When a movement starts devouring its own to protect a ghost, that’s not loyalty—it’s collapse.”_
 * _“If Trump’s admin is really ‘perfect,’ why are all his allies fleeing over a dead man’s file?”_